a5russell/Defective_Library_Mendes_Russell/README.md

 Larger files, such as sequencing, will need to be downloaded and reconstructed in the apppropriate folders in order to re-run this analysis.
 Specifically, place NGS files within appropriate directories within Sequencing to rerun all sequencing analyses.

+Data may be found in GEO (including some processed files) at accession GSE183442.

 ## Directories

 The following directories, and their purpose, exist within this repository.